NiaJ3oE2LM/ufVa3ShifhTQ/README.md

 + *serve* the output podcast through a standard RSS service so that you can stream the summary with your favourite podcast app;

-+ include source articles references in podcast shownotes with clickable links pointing to the original, source website.
++ include source articles references in podcast shownotes pointing to the original, source website.

 ## Known limitations